Geometric sharp large deviations for random projections of $\ell_p^n$ spheres and balls: Statement of main results

-First, in Section \ref{subs-quenchedLDP} we recall the quenched LDP for $\ell_p^n$ balls of \cite{GanKimRam17} and obtain an important simplification of the quenched LDP rate function obtained therein, which in particular shows that it is convex and has a unique minimum.
+First, in Section \ref{subs-pre-notation}, we introduce notation that is required to state the quenched sharp large deviation estimates.
+In Section \ref{subs-analres} we recall the quenched LDP for $\ell_p^n$ spheres and balls established in \cite{GanKimRam17} and obtain an important simplification of the quenched LDP rate function obtained therein, which in particular shows that it is convex and has a unique minimum.
 The latter property will be crucial for our analysis.
-We then present our sharp large deviation results for projections of $\ell_p^n$ spheres in Sections \ref{subs-analres}.
-Finally, in Section \ref{subs-reform} we provide a brief outline of the proof, and present a more detailed comparison of our results with classical Bahadur-Raga Rao bounds.
+We then present our sharp large deviation results for projections of $\ell_p^n$ spheres.
+Corresponding results for $\ell_p^n$ balls are presented in Section \ref{subs-analres-b}.
+Finally, in Section \ref{subs-reform} we provide a brief outline of both proofs, and present a more detailed comparison of our results with classical Bahadur-Ranga Rao bounds.